China Timeline

 2000

-Fluor provided overall program management, engineering, procurement, construction management and partial commissioning services for the program.
-In 2000, Fluor completed the project, achieving world-class quality standards, ahead of a critical schedule, within a tight budget and with ZERO lost-time accidents.
+Fluor provided overall program management, engineering, procurement, construction management and partial commissioning services for the program, which combined emulsion manufacturing, film and paper sensitizing and finishing, packaging and shipping, utilities and associated infrastructure.
+The project was completed ahead of a critical schedule and within a tight budget, to world-class quality standards and with zero lost-time accidents.

 2004